2nd-ndn-hackathon/2nd-ndn-hackathon.github.io/accepted_hacks.md

 title: Accepted Hacks for 2nd NDN Hackthon
 ---

 These are the accepted proposals for the 2nd NDN Hackathon.
-The retreat attendees will pick a proposals to work on at the begenning of the Hackathon.
-After voting, proposals with only one participant would be removed from accepted projects and the participant will have to pick another project.
+Attendees will pick a proposals to work on at the begenning of the Hackathon.
+After voting, proposals with only one participant will be removed and the participant will be able pick another project.

 1. [Logging Facility in ndn-cxx  by Junxiao Shi](https://www.dropbox.com/s/huac1by1zze18f0/logging.pptx?dl=0)